demisto/content/Packs/McAfeeMVisionCASB/Integrations/McAfeeSkyhighSecurity/README.md

 ### Additional information
-MVision CASB is a cloud-based, multi-tenant service that enables Cloud Discovery and Risk Monitoring, Cloud Usage Analytics, Cloud Access and Control.
+Skyhigh Security is a cloud-based, multi-tenant service that enables Cloud Discovery and Risk Monitoring, Cloud Usage Analytics, Cloud Access and Control.
-This integration was integrated and tested with version 1 of McAfee MVision CASB.
+This integration was integrated and tested with version 1 of McAfee Skyhigh Security.

 ### API limitations

 Do to [API](https://success.myshn.net/Skyhigh_CASB/Skyhigh_CASB_APIs/Incidents_API/02_Incidents_API_Paths#_responses_3) limitations, keep in mind that over time the integration can start to work more slowly.
 The solution is to restart the last-run.

-## Configure McAfee MVision CASB on Cortex XSOAR
+## Configure McAfee Skyhigh Security on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for McAfee MVision CASB.
+2. Search for McAfee Skyhigh Security.
 3. Click **Add instance** to create and configure a new integration instance.

    | **Parameter**  | **Description** | **Required** |